RHIT-CSSE/csse304/Homework/Assignment_10/Readme.md

 stipulation that lambda, if, #f, #t are not valid identifiers in this language.

-Note that this if is a function-style if - it does not have short circuiting.
+This if is a function-style if - it does not have short circuiting.
 Instead, it merely returns the value of either the 2nd or 3rd expression, depending on the value of the first.
 The first expression must evaluate to either #t or #f otherwise the program is invalid.
-This is sufficient in a language like LcExp but it wouldn't be in a language like Scheme - feel free to come by office hours and ask why if you're curious.

 So you may have already guessed that IfExp is not more powerful than LcExprMultiP but you may not have figured out how to do the